Pu'er tea: Name

 Pu'er is the pinyin romanization of the Mandarin pronunciation of Chinese 普洱.
-Pu-erh is a variant of the Wade-Giles romanization (properly p‘u-êrh) of the same name.
-In Hong Kong the same Chinese characters are read as Bo-lei, and that is therefore a common alternative English term for this tea.
+Pu-erh is a variant of the Wade-Giles romanization (properly p'u-êrh) of the same name.
+In Hong Kong, the same Chinese characters are read as Bo-lei, and this is therefore a common alternative English term for this tea.
 The tea got its name from the ancient tea-trading town of Pu'er (普洱), which is today's Ning'er Town (宁洱镇) in Ning'er County, Pu'er prefecture-level city of Yunnan.
-Pu'er County had its name changed into Simao, after Simao Town, the new county seat in 1950 following the Communist victory.
+Pu'er County had its name changed to Simao, after Simao Town, the new county seat in 1950 following the Communist victory.
 The County of Simao became a prefecture level City and had its name changed to Pu'er in 2007.
 Although the urban center of the modern Pu'er City remained in Simao, the whole Pu'er region is now sometimes considered the appellation for pu'er proper.

 Pu'er (and all tea) terminology varies from language to language.
-For example, pu-er is known in Chinese as a type of 'dark tea' (heicha) while in Spanish it is considered ‘té rojo’ (red tea) and, conversely, what in Chinese is called 'red tea' (hongcha) is known in Spanish as 'té negro' (black tea).
+For example, pu-er is known in Chinese as a type of 'dark tea' (heicha) while in Spanish it is considered 'té rojo' (red tea) and, conversely, what in Chinese is called 'red tea' (hongcha) is known in Spanish as 'té negro' (black tea).